 References and Credits

-1. Financial figures in all charts above were obtained from financial statements available in General Motors Investor Relations.
+1. All financial figures presented in this article were obtained and referenced from GM’s SEC filings, earnings releases, presentations, investor letters, etc, which are available in General Motors Investor Relations.

-2. GMC Sierra HD Denali image was obtained from: GMC Sierra.
+2. GMC Sierra HD Denali image is used under creative commons license and sourced from the following websites: GMC Sierra.

 References and examples such as tables, charts, and diagrams are constantly reviewed to avoid errors, but we cannot warrant the full correctness of all content.